UWPCE-PythonCert/IntroPython-2017/_sources/exercises/trapezoid.rst.txt

 Is one of the easiest "quadrature" methods.

-Otherwise known as computing a definite integral, or, simply,
+Otherwise known as computing a definite integral, or, simply:

 Computing the area under a curve.